Please screenshot this page and send it to info@mim-essay.com

 • Those who simply want to assess their English language skills in a formal setting.

-TOEFL iBT Exam Structure
+TOEFL Exam Format and Structure

 Reading Section:

-This section is designed to assess the reading and understanding ability of the candidate.
-It includes three or four reading passages from university level textbooks, each of which is 700 words and consists of 10 questions per paragraph.
-The questions may ask you to define a word, identify an argument or find a false statement.
-Further, these passages cover a variety of different disciplines: scientific, historic, philosophical, etc. Deep knowledge of the subject or topic is not necessary.
+Deep knowledge of the subject or topic is not necessary.
 All the information needed to answer the questions are included in the texts itself.
 However, the texts are often complex with a vocabulary not easy to understand.
 Hence, prepare yourself with unfamiliar words and long reading passages.
 54 to 72 minutes are given to answer all the questions.

 Listening Section:

-This section evaluates your ability to understand conversations, dialogues and lectures in English.
-There are two parts in this section.
-The first part includes, three to four lectures, each of which is 3-5 minutes long.
-The candidate has to answer 6 questions per lecture.
-The second part includes two to three conversations with 2 speakers, each of which is 3 minutes long.
-In this, there are 5 question per conversation that needs to be answered.
 The questions may ask you what were the contents of the recording.
 Note that you will not be able to hear the audio repeatedly which adds to its complexity.
 The test centre administrator will provide the candidate with paper and pencils and you would be allowed to make notes while listening to the audio and would be given 41 to 57 minutes to complete the section.

 Speaking Section:

-This section measures your ability to speak and express your thoughts in English effectively.
-It is composed of four tasks which is a blend of independent speaking and integrated speaking.
-It prepares you for real-life situations.
-This section combines your listening, reading and speaking skills.
 The candidate is given 15- 30 seconds to prepare for each response.
 Note that this is not a face-to-face session with any individual.
 There will be no interviewer asking you questions.
 You have to speak over the microphone on your headset provided at the test centres and someone will listen to your answers later.
 For recording your answer, you are given about 45- 60 seconds and the record time stops automatically.
-The candidate is evaluated on the following criteria: vocabulary used, verbal fluency, your understanding of the topic, your ability to express thoughts clearly within limited time frame etc. The candidate has 17 minutes in total to complete this section.

 Writing Section:

-This section is designed to measure the ability to present your thoughts and ideas in a clear and well-organized manner.
-It judges you on your writing ability, grammar knowledge and the usage of vocabulary.
 There are two writing tasks: Integrated and Independent.
 In the first task (Integrated), the candidate has to read a short text, listen to a short lecture on the same topic, and then write their responses (150-225-word) based on their understanding.
 You have 20 minutes to complete this part of the section.

 In the second task (Independent), the candidate has to write an essay (300-350 words) based on a personal experience or your opinion on any casual issue.
 You have 30 minutes to complete this task.
+Since, you have been allotted more time for the independent essay, you are expected to deliver a very well written, perfectly grammared essay.

 The total time taken to finish the test is usually 3.5 to 4 hours.
 There is a 10 minute break given to the candidate after completion of the first two sections.
 Students resume to undertake the other two sections post that.
 It is mandatory for students to take this break and you may not opt to skip this.
 In fact, use this break to recharge yourself and pace for the remaining part of the exam.
 Also, if you wish, you can take other breaks in between the test but you will not be able to pause the timer for these.